marcel-zisser/emerald/README.md

 ## Environment Configuration

-For the application to work, you need to create a file called '.env' in the root directory.
+For the application to work, you need to create a file called `.env` in the root directory.
 The following variables MUST be defined:
 - DATABASE_URL
   - The API will use this URL to connect to the database.